 - Each call on the scanner returns the next token and lexeme from the input.
 The value returned by the method CoolLexer.next_token is an object of class java_cup.runtime.Symbol.
 This object has a field representing the syntactic category of a token whether it is an integer literal, semicolon, the if keyword, etc. The syntactic codes for all tokens are defined in the file TokenConstants.java.
 The component, the semantic value or lexeme (if any), is also placed in a java_cup.runtime.Symbol object.
-We suggest you read the comments in the java file src/java_cup/runtime/Symbol.java. - For class identifiers, object identifiers, integers and strings, the semantic value should be of type AbstractSymbol.
+The documentation for the class java_cup.runtime.Symbol as well as other supporting code is available on the course web page. - For class identifiers, object identifiers, integers and strings, the semantic value should be of type AbstractSymbol.
 For boolean constants, the semantic value is of type java.lang.Boolean.
 Except for errors (see below), the lexemes for the other tokens do not carry any interesting information.
 Since the value field of class java_cup.runtime.Symbol has generic type java.lang.Object, you will need to cast it to a proper type before calling any methods on it.